nLab

 Idea

-A rigged Hilbert space is a formal device which makes it possible to treat spectral theory of normal unbounded operators on a Hilbert space as if it were about actual eigenvalues and eigenvectors.
-It may be used to make rigorous the idea of eigenstates for observables as they commonly arise in quantum mechanics.
+The notion of rigged Hilbert spaces serves to treat spectral theory of normal unbounded operators on a Hilbert space much as if it were about actual eigenvalues and eigenvectors.
+It may be used to make rigorous the idea of eigenstates for quantum observables as used in quantum mechanics.

 Example